-This policy has been developed to fully integrate the Trust's vision and ethos around trauma-informed practices into tangible strategies to be used to contain and influence learners presenting behaviour.
+This policy has been designed to fully integrate the Trust's vision and promote positive ethos around trauma-informed practices into tangible strategies to be used to contain and influence learners presenting behaviour.
+There is a high expectation of behaviour in all aspects of the school day which places the need of the child at its centre.
 Using the lens of behaviour being a form of communication, this policy details the how, what, and why of the Trust approach using the trauma-informed framework of Protect, Relate, Regulate and Reflect (P, R, R, R).
 It has been developed considering both the needs of staff and learners to ensure Trinity Academy Newcastle Multi Academy Trust (TANMAT) can provide an inclusive and enriching education.